 7. Withdrawal from the Purchase Contract by the Consumer

-7.2 In the event of withdrawal from the Purchase Contract, the Purchase Contract shall be cancelled from the outset.
-The Goods must be returned to the Seller within fourteen (14) days of the Consumer's withdrawal.
-If the consumer withdraws from the Purchase Contract, the Consumer shall bear the costs associated with the return of the Goods (e.g. transport, freight charges), even if the Goods cannot be returned due to their nature by the usual postal route.
+7.3 In the event of withdrawal from the Purchase Contract, the Purchase Contract shall be cancelled from the outset.
+The Buyer shall send or hand back the Goods to the Seller within fourteen (14) days of the Customer's withdrawal from the Purchase Contract.
+If the consumer withdraws from the Purchase Contract, the Consumer shall bear the costs associated with the return of the Goods to the Seller, even if the Goods cannot be returned due to their nature by the usual postal route.
 The Consumer bears the risk of damage to the Goods during transport back to the Seller.

-7.3 In the event of withdrawal from the Purchase Contract, the Seller shall return the funds received from the Consumer within fourteen (14) days of the Consumer's withdrawal from the Purchase Contract, in the same method in which the Seller received them from the Consumer, unless the Seller and the Consumer have expressly agreed on a different method in which the Consumer will not incur any additional costs.
-The Seller is not obliged to return the funds received to the Consumer before the Consumer returns the Goods to the Seller or proves that he has sent the Goods to the Seller.
+7.4 In the event of withdrawal from the Purchase Contract, the Seller shall return the funds received from the Consumer within fourteen (14) days of the Consumer's withdrawal from the Purchase Contract, in the same method in which the Seller received them from the Consumer, unless the Seller and the Consumer have expressly agreed on a different method in which the Consumer will not incur any additional costs.
+The Seller is not obliged to return the funds received to the Consumer before the Seller receives the Goods or the Consumer proves that he/she has sent the Goods to the Seller.

-a) Goods that have been modified to the Consumer's wishes of for the Consumer's person,
+a) Goods that have been made to the Consumer's requirements or adapted to his/her personal needs,

-b) Goods which are perishable, as well as Goods which have been irretrievably mixed with other goods after delivery,
+b) perishable or short-lived Goods and Goods which are perishable, as well as Goods which have been irretrievably mixed with other goods after delivery,

-d) An audio or visual recording or a computer program if it has broken its original packaging.
+d) an audio or visual recording or a computer program in sealed packaging if the Buyer has broken it.

 8. Rights based on Defective Performance